In-House vs. Outside Counsel: Choosing the Right Option

 What Is Outside Counsel?

-Outside legal counsel are third-party vendors that provide legal services and legal advice.
-They handle large, novel, or complex legal matters like litigation, mergers, and acquisitions because they have a deeper bench of attorneys with specialized experience.
+Outside counsel are third-party vendors that provide legal services and legal advice.
+They handle large, novel, or complex legal matters, such as litigation, and often have a deeper bench of attorneys with more specialized experience than in-house teams.

-Where Do Alternative Legal Service Providers Fit Into the Mix?
+Where Do Alternative Legal Service Providers (ALSPs) Fit Into the Mix?

-Alternative Legal Service Providers (ALSPs) are specialized service providers that offer a range of legal services outside the traditional law firm model.
+Engaging Alternative Legal Service Providers (ALSPs) is another option for in-house teams looking to outsource legal work at a lower rate.
+These specialized service providers offer a range of legal services outside the traditional law firm model, leveraging technology and process efficiency to deliver:

-Corporate legal departments generally outsource high-volume, repeatable tasks like discovery or contract management to these providers.
+Corporate legal departments generally outsource high-volume, repeatable tasks such as discovery or contract management to these providers, though many are now turning to legal tech solutions to handle them.

 In-house counsel can be a valuable company resource in many situations due to their in-depth knowledge of the organization and its values and priorities.
-Here are some of the key examples of when a company should consider consulting with their in-house counsel:
+Here are some of the key examples of when a company should consider continuing to work with its in-house team:

 Day-To-Day Legal Business

-In-house counsel provide a more cost-effective solution for routine and predictable legal needs than outsourcing to expensive law firms.
-They can manage tasks without the additional overhead that come with instructing external counsel.
+In-house counsel provides a more cost-effective solution for routine and predictable legal needs than outsourcing to expensive law firms.
+They can manage tasks without the additional overhead of instructing external legal counsel.

-They can also help maintain legal budgets by judiciously determining when to engage outside counsel, such as when a seemingly simple or routine legal question for the business actually raises complex, niche, or high-risk legal questions.
+They can also help maintain legal budgets by judiciously deciding when to engage outside counsel, such as when a seemingly simple or routine legal question for the business actually raises complex, niche, or high-risk issues.

 Policy Development and Enforcement

 In-house counsel should play a key role in ensuring company policies are legally sound and that employees adhere to those policies to minimize the organization’s legal exposure.
-They should also update policies to match changing laws and business practices.
+They should also update their policies to align with changing laws and business practices.
 Again, in-house counsel may decide to engage outside counsel if particularly complex questions arise during policy development.

 Internal Business Strategy